Northern Virginia: Statehood and Civil War

 The plaintiff in error is estopped from raising the point which he seeks to have decided.
 He cannot, under the circumstances, vicariously raise a question, nor force upon the parties to the compact an issue which neither of them desires to make.

-With barely 100 mi separating the two capital cities, Northern Virginia found itself in the center of much of the conflict.
-The area was the site of many battles and saw great destruction and bloodshed.
+With barely 100 mi separating the two capital cities, Northern Virginia found itself in the center of much of the conflict, which inflicted destruction and bloodshed.
 The Army of Northern Virginia was the primary army for the Confederate States of America in the east.
 Owing to the region's proximity to Washington, D.C., and the Potomac River, the armies of both sides frequently occupied and traversed Northern Virginia.
 As a result, several battles were fought in the area.

-In addition, Northern Virginia was the operating area of the famed Confederate partisan, John Singleton Mosby, and several small skirmishes were fought throughout the region between his Rangers and Federal forces occupying Northern Virginia.
+Northern Virginia was the operating area of John Singleton Mosby, a Confederate partisan, and several small skirmishes were fought throughout the region between his Rangers and Federal forces occupying Northern Virginia.

-Well after the war, the conflict remained popular among the region's residents, and many area schools, roads, and parks were named for Confederate generals and statesmen, for example Jefferson Davis Highway and Washington-Lee High School.
+Following the end of the Civil War, the conflict remained popular among the region's residents, and many area schools, roads, and parks were named for Confederate generals and statesmen, including Jefferson Davis Highway, Washington-Lee High School, and others.

 Virginia split during the American Civil War, as was foreshadowed by the April 17, 1861, Virginia Secession Convention.
-Fifty counties in the western, mountainous, portion of the state, who were, for the most part, against secession in 1861, would break away from the Confederacy in 1863 and enter the Union as a new state, West Virginia.
+Fifty counties in the western, mountainous portion of the state were largely opposed to secession in 1861.
+This region broke away from the Confederacy in 1863 and entered the Union as a new state, West Virginia.
 Unlike the eastern part of the state, West Virginia did not have fertile lands tilled by slaves and was geographically separated from the state government in Richmond by the Appalachian Mountains.
 During this process, a provisional government of Virginia was headquartered in Alexandria, which was under Union control during the war.
-Notably, Arlington, Clarke, Fairfax, Frederick, Loudoun, Shenandoah, and Warren Counties voted in favor of Virginia remaining in the Union in 1861 but did not eventually break away from the state.
+Arlington, Clarke, Fairfax, Frederick, Loudoun, Shenandoah, and Warren Counties voted in favor of Virginia remaining in the Union in 1861, but eventually broke away from the state.

-As a result of the formation of West Virginia, part of Lord Fairfax's colonial land grant which defined Northern Virginia was ceded in the establishment of that state in 1863.
-Now known as the Eastern Panhandle of West Virginia, the area includes Berkeley County and Jefferson County, West Virginia.
+As a result of West Virginia's formation, part of Lord Fairfax's colonial land grant, which defined Northern Virginia, was ceded in the establishment of that state in 1863.
+Now known as the Eastern Panhandle of West Virginia, the area includes Berkeley County and Jefferson County in West Virginia.